kevinfarrugia/react-recipes/recipes/setting-up-shop.md

 __A tool to _bundle_ your JavaScript modules__, and any code you import from npm modules, into a single JavaScript file.
 They usually have a way to communicate with the _transpiler_ so that your JavaScript is transformed to browser-compatible code.
 They will also handle other types of files, such as HTML, CSS, JSON, or SVG, so you can import them in your project as you would normal JS modules.
 [Webpack](https://webpack.js.org/), [Browserify](http://browserify.org/), [Rollup](https://rollupjs.org/), and [Parcel](https://parceljs.org/) are examples of bundlers.

-While Webpack is the more established bundler, setting it up is tedious and error-prone.
-Parcel, on the other hand, is a bundler that needs no configuration and works out-of-the-box for most things.

-I don't want to spend my life configuring build tools, and that probably makes the two of us; we'll therefore use Parcel.
+Parcel, a bundler that works out-of-the-box for most things we need, is a good choice for quickly setting up a React playground.

-__Note:__ I've written down the steps I made on a macOS setup, but it can be tweaked to any operating system.
+__Note:__ I've written down the steps I made on macOS, but it should be similar on other operating systems.

 ## Prerequisites

-Like many other JavaScript projects, React is distributed as [NPM packages](https://docs.npmjs.com/getting-started/what-is-npm); You add it to your project with the command line.
+Like many other JavaScript projects, React is distributed as [npm packages](https://docs.npmjs.com/getting-started/what-is-npm); You add it to your project with the command line.

 To start a React project we need:

 * A command-line such as the Terminal in macOS
-* [Node.js](https://nodejs.org/en/) and NPM (if you installed Node, it comes with the `npm` command-line tool)
+* [Node.js](https://nodejs.org/en/) and npm (if you installed Node, it comes with the `npm` command-line tool)
 * [Yarn](https://yarnpkg.com) (Optionally)

 __Note:__ The instructions below include commands run with `yarn`, which is an alternative to the `npm` command-line tool that's a bit nicer to work with in my opinion.
 [The Yarn documentation](https://yarnpkg.com/lang/en/docs/migrating-from-npm/#toc-cli-commands-comparison) shows the `npm` equivalents to the various `yarn` commands, if you plan on using it instead.